jfennelly63/docs_ins1000/user_outline.rst

 5.1.
 Output Control
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The user can do the followings in the navigation output control tab shown in Figure 10:
+The user can do the following in the navigation output control tab shown in Figure 10:

 - Specify the navigation output position.
 The user can choose from the center of the IMU or the cross-mark on top of the IMU housing.
 - If the static position pinning is enabled, the system will output a fixed position during a static period detected by the GNSS.
 Note that there is a chance that the system can miss the detection if the signal quality becomes weak.